German Socialist Equality Party answers legal document from Verfassungsschutz Secret Service

-Stolle writes that even the Verfassungsschutz’s behaviour during the dispute with the SGP “is far removed from the constitutional values it is allegedly intended to protect.”
+Stolle wrote that even the Verfassungsschutz’s behaviour during the dispute with the SGP “is far removed from the constitutional values it is allegedly intended to protect.”
 The Verfassungsschutz failed to provide access to its files on the SGP as requested by himself and the court, and merely presented “a convoluted exchange of emails that confirm nothing and are irrelevant to the case at hand.”
 However, the right to view such files was an “essential component of the fundamental and unalterable constitutional guarantee of the participants’ ability to influence the proceedings.”
 The denial of this right prevented “the conduct of a fair trial.”

 Dealing with the content of the brief of the Verfassungsschutz, Stolle demonstrated in detail how it relied on “evidence” that had nothing to do with the SGP, or how the Verfassungsschutz abused its power by branding entirely legitimate Marxist and socialist views, criticism of capitalism, and opposition to nationalism and militarism as unconstitutional.
 “The evaluation of the advocacy of a more just economic order as unconstitutional,” according to Stolle, “is itself incompatible with the constitution.”